 - Horizontal lifelines consist of a flexible line connected to an anchor at each end.
 They are suitable for workers operating on the horizontal plane.

-Selecting the right anchorage device is crucial.
+Selecting the right anchorage connector is crucial.
 If a worker falls, that anchor will bear the force generated by the fall, and the resulting weight of the suspended worker.
 Their life will depend on its strength.
 The anchor must be easily accessible, and located a safe distance above obstacles.
 It must also be capable of supporting 5,000 pounds per worker.

 It's Not All About Equipment